Central Place Sydney is a commercial precinct being developed at Australia’s largest tech hub, Tech Central in Sydney, Australia. The…

 The £750m ($1.25bn) Battersea Power Station restoration or Phase II will create 254 apartments within and above the power station.
 The apartments are sub-divided into the Switch House East, the Switch House West and the Boiler House Square, depending on the location.

-Each of the apartments under this phase will have access to over 1.5 acres of roof top gardens and majority of them will have their own private outdoor space.
+Each of the apartments under this phase will have access to more than 1.5 acres of roof top gardens.
+Majority of the apartments will have their own private outdoor space.
 Homes located in the Boiler House Square will further face an open area on the roof.
 The basement area of the power house will feature the plant room and a car park.

 The power station will be restored, generating clean energy by using renewable fuels.